-- Each active head restraint is effective only when its height is properly adjusted and the driver/ passenger sits in the correct position on the seat. - If your vehicle is involved in a rear-end collision, have an authorized SUBARU dealer inspect the active head restraints. - The active head restraints may not operate in the event the vehicle experiences only a slight impact in the rear. - The active head restraints may be damaged if they are pushed hard from behind or subjected to shock.
-As a result, they may not function if the vehicle suffers a rear impact.
+- Each active head restraint is effective only when its height is properly adjusted and the user sits in the correct position on the seat. - Each active head restraint is designed to work only once.
+If your vehicle is involved in a rear-end collision, have an authorized SUBARU dealer inspect the active head restraints. - The active head restraints may not operate in the event the vehicle experiences only a slight impact in the rear. - The active head restraints may be damaged if they are pushed hard from behind or subjected to shock.
+As a result, they may not function if the vehicle suffers a rear impact